howesteve/elegua/README.md

 ## About this repository

-Most of this repository is a demo applicaion with components examples.
-The component itself is a single file.
+Most of this repository is a demo applicaion for [Elegua](http://github.com/howesteve/elegua).
+The component itself is a [single file](https://github.com/howesteve/elegua/tree/master/src/lib).

 ## Documentation